git-ogawa/setup_kube_cluster/README.md

 $ ansible-playbook setup.yml
 ```

-The setup playbook installs the necessary tools, builds the cluster, and deploys the following components.
+The setup playbook installs the necessary CLI tools, creates the cluster, and deploys the following components.
 You can manage whether each component is installed during the installation process by editing the inventory file.
 See [setup_cluster.md](docs/setup_cluster.md) for details.

 | Component | Used for | Installed by default |